ezsystems/commerce-documentation/docs/guide/catalog/catalog_templates.md

 - `product_list`: display product list directly
 - `both`: display subcategories and product list, including an option to display facets in the left sidebar instead of the navigation
-- `categories`: display only subcategories and only on the last category (if there are no subcategories) display the product list
+- `categories`: display only subcategories.
+For the last category only, if there are no subcategories, display the product list

 ## Configuration for templates